Aerospace Industries Association Internships – Summer 2021

 Duties would include monitoring and analyzing relevant and potentially impactful regulatory and legislative issues for our members and specific Committees, Subcommittees and Working Groups.
 This position would also work with our communications staff to assist on messaging these issues to external parties and help craft effective ways to communicate with our internal members.
 Other duties may include ensuring accuracy of information on AIA’s database and coordinate relevant stakeholder meetings.

-Issues that we frequently cover include: commercial aviation safety and manufacturing items, environmental issues including noise, emissions and chemical policy, unmanned aircraft systems, urban air mobility and air traffic management.
+Work of the Civil Aviation Division includes: commercial aviation safety and manufacturing items, environmental issues including noise, emissions and chemical policy, unmanned aircraft systems, urban air mobility and air traffic management, and collaboration with other aviation stakeholders on areas such as COVID-19 recovery.
 The intern is tasked with supporting the Civil Aviation staff as necessary and should expect to gain valuable knowledge about civil aviation and engage with policymakers in this area.

 Graphic Design Intern

 The Aerospace Industries Association is looking for a graphic design intern to help assist with print, web, and video production.
 This would be a great opportunity to build your portfolio, learn about the aerospace and defense industry, and make connections in the industry that could lead to future opportunities.